Category-Theoretic Reconstruction of Schemes from Categories of Reduced Schemes

 Suppose that \(\red\in \bbullet\).
 Then any morphism \(f:W\to Y\times_XZ\) from a reduced scheme \(W\) factors uniquely through the closed subscheme \((Y\times_XZ)_{\red} \subset Y\times_XZ\).
 Thus, since \((Y\times_X Z)_{\red}\) belongs to \(\Schb{S}\), we conclude that \(Y\btimes_XZ\) exists in \(\Schb{S}\) and is naturally isomorphic to \((Y\times_X Z)_{\red}\).
 This completes the proof of \ref{enumi: fiber product bbullet not qcpt and in red} and \ref{enumi: fiber product bbullet red}. \end{proof}

 Next, we consider a category-theoretic characterization of the objects of \(\Schb{S}\) whose underlying set is of cardinality \(1\).

 \begin{lem} Let \(S\) be a scheme.
-Let \(X\) be an object of \(\Schb{S}\).
-Then \(|X|\) is of cardinality \(1\) if and only if the following condition does \textbf{not} hold: \begin{enumerate}[label=(\fnsymbol*),start=2] \item there exist objects \(Y,Z \neq \emptyset\) such that \(Y\btimes_X Z = \emptyset\). \end{enumerate} In particular, the property that \(|X|\) is of cardinality \(1\) may be characterized category-theoretically from the data \((\Schb{S},X)\). \end{lem}
+Let \(X\) be a non-initial object of \(\Schb{S}\).
+Then \(|X|\) is of cardinality \(1\) if and only if the following condition does \textbf{not} hold: \begin{enumerate}[label=(\fnsymbol*),start=2] \item there exist objects \(Y,Z \neq \emptyset\) in \(\Schb{X}\) such that \(Y\btimes_X Z = \emptyset\). \end{enumerate} In particular, the property that \(|X|\) is of cardinality \(1\) may be characterized category-theoretically from the data \((\Schb{S},X)\). \end{lem}